 Oskar Schindler is a German who is credited with saving 1,200 Jews during Nazi occupation of Krakow.
 You can learn all about his story at the original enamel factory, which is now a museum.

 Online Tickets: It’s best to purchase your tickets online in advance.
 We got here right at opening time and just barely missed waiting in a very long line.
-Visit the official website for full hours and the link to purchase your tickets.
+Learn more here.

 During the time of the Krakow Ghetto, this was the largest open space in the ghetto, the spot where people could escape the overcrowded tenements.
 Later, this same space became the site of heartbreak, when families were torn apart during deportation.